A Salute to Uncle Sam

 He may have been forgotten in the rest of the country as the original

-Uncle Sam but not in Troy, N.Y.
-In 1931, the town erected a tombstone in
+Uncle Sam but not in Troy, New York In 1931, the town erected a tombstone in

-Oakwood Cemetery which reads: “In loving memory of Uncle Sam the
+Oakwood Cemetery which reads: “In loving memory of Uncle Sam, the name

 originating with Samuel Wilson.”